 ’21’ – The forth component is sub-authority 1, the value ’21’ is used in the forth field to specify that the sub-authorities that follow identify the Local Machine or the Domain.

 ‘1206375286-251249764-2214032401’ – These are called sub-authority 2,3 and 4 respectively.
 In our example this is used to identify the local machine, but could also be the the identifier for a Domain.

-A security principle is anything that has a SID attached to it, these can be users, computers and even groups.
-Security principles can be local or be in the domain context.
-You manage local security principles through the Local Users and Groups snap-in, under computer management.
+A security principal is anything that has a SID attached to it, these can be users, computers and even groups.
+Security principals can be local or be in the domain context.
+You manage local security principals through the Local Users and Groups snap-in, under computer management.
 To get there right click on the computer shortcut in the start menu and choose manage.

-To add a new user security principle you can go to the users folder and right click and choose new user.
+To add a new user security principal you can go to the users folder and right click and choose new user.

 If you double click on a user you can add them to a Security Group on the Member Of tab.

 To create a new security group, navigate to the Groups folder on the right hand side.
 Right click on the white space and select new group.

 Share Permissions and NTFS Permission